sadcitizen/doremi/src/array/intersection-with/readme.md

-# intersectionWith(array, other, [comparator])
+# intersectionWith(array, other, [comparator]): Array

-Returns the common items of the arrays.
+Creates new array of intersecting elements of the given arrays.

 ## Usage